B2B Lead Generation for Tech Companies (18 Strategies 2026)

 There are various stats across the web that show how valuable webinars are for generating leads.

-For example, webinars achieve 43% more attention and retention than other content formats (ON24, 2021) and between 20% and 40% of those who attend a webinar become qualified leads (OptinMonster, 2024).
+For example, webinars achieve 43% more attention and retention than other content formats (ON24, 2021), and between 20% and 40% of those who attend a webinar become qualified leads (OptinMonster, 2024).

-If you’re a tech company you can share demos of your software and create shareable webinar content if you invite other tech expert contributors.
+If you’re a tech company, you can share demos of your software and create shareable webinar content if you invite other tech expert contributors.

-Some challenges you might face though, is getting people to attend, but if you focus on educational content about what’s happening in your industry, more people will commit.
-You can also interview industry leaders, offer free content, such as e-books etc.
+Some challenges you might face, though, are getting people to attend, but if you focus on educational content about what’s happening in your industry, more people will commit.

 10. Offer free trials